 - Foster a rigorous retreat experience, independent of any religious outlook, that fulfills Oasis Institute prerequisites.

 - Offer excellent support and guidance from highly trained and experienced teachers and meditation instructors.

 - Practice noble silence to develop a strong container for deepening meditation practice.

 - No food or drink (except water) in meditation room

 Janet Solyntjes, M.A. is a senior teacher (Shastri) in the Shambhala-Buddhist tradition and has offered mindfulness courses at Naropa University, Omega Institute, Hollyhock, Shambhala Mountain Center, and in corporate and non-profit workplaces.
 A practitioner of mind-body disciplines since 1977, she is a Certified MBSR Teacher and faculty member of The Center for Mindfulness at the University of Massachusetts.
 Janet leads MBSR courses in Colorado and offers mindfulness seminars and retreats in the U.S. and internationally.
 She is the co-founder of Boulder-based The Center for Courageous Living and is a teaching faculty member of the Engaged Mindfulness Institute.

-Jim Colosi is a Certified Teacher in the Mindfulness-Based Stress Reduction (MBSR) program and has taught meditation for 30 years in the Shambhala tradition.
+Jim Colosi is a Certified Teacher in the Mindfulness-Based Stress Reduction (MBSR) program and has taught meditation for over 30 years in the Shambhala tradition.
 He was the Director of the Prison Meditation Program, North Central Correctional Institution, Gardner, MA, from 1995-2000.
 Prior to becoming an adjunct teacher at the Center for Mindfulness at the University of Massachusetts in 2006, Jim had a 25-year career in strategic marketing and communications, with Hewlett-Packard Company and other high-technology companies.